kptdev/kpt/rollouts/docs/running-locally.md

 KUBECONFIG=~/.kube/admin-cluster kpt live apply gke-n
 ```

-You can repeat the above steps to create as many child clusters as you want.
+You can repeat the above steps to create as many target clusters as you want.

 ### Setting up kubeconfig
 Next, we will configure kubeconfig to be able to talk to each cluster individually.